Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Introduction

 We start in Section~\ref{sec:bvm} by showing with computer simulations that the curved interfaces in the BVM strongly amplify the buckling at defects in curved sheets if compared to the standard VM with flat interfaces.
+Through segmentation of 3D microscopy data of mouse colon organoids with the subsequent inference of interfacial tensions, we find that cellular shapes are more regular in spherical organoids than theoretically expected.
+We also infer that outer (basal) tension are increased at pentagonal cells, suggesting that cells react to the changed force conditions at topological defects.
+In the BVM, we find such increased basal tensions to stabilize against the predicted instability and to yield full control over cellular bulging.
 To understand the underlying instability theoretically, we consider the representative case of a shell with icosahedral symmetry in which interfacial curvature leads to a significant lowering of a previously described icosahedral buckling threshold \cite{Drozdowski_PRR24_Topological_defects_VM_shells, Lidmar_PRE_2003_icosahedral_instability_shells, Seung_88_PRL_Conical_instability_disclination}.
-In Section~\ref{sec:continuum} we develop a continuum description of a defect cell in a mean field tissue, which allows us to analytically understand the underlying instability.
+In Section~\ref{sec:continuum} we develop a continuum description of a defect cell in a mean field tissue, allowing us to extend our model to describe and study extrusion-like cell geometries.
 We find that the possibility of curved interfaces results in a local decrease of the saddle splay modulus, thus leading to localization of Gaussian curvature in the defect.
-This analytical model captures the numerical shapes of icosahedral vertex model shells.
-Generalizing it in Section~\ref{sec:extrusion} to shells without such strong symmetry properties, allows us to generally formulate a model for cell extrusion at pentagonal and hexagonal cells in a curved epithelial sheet.
-We find that both lowering the apico-basal surface tension and a supracellular actin ring may initiate bulging, while only the former allows for a transition of a partially extruded geometry toward full extrusion.
+We find that lowering the apico-basal surface tension and a supracellular actin ring may initiate bulging, while only the former allows for a transition of a partially extruded geometry toward full extrusion.
 Our model predicts a lower energy barrier for extrusion at topological (pentagonal) defects.
-Further, we show that this tendency can be reduced by increasing luminal pressure or rigidifying cellular interfaces.
-We close in Section~\ref{sec:discussion} with a discussion of our results, including the relation to experimental observations.
+We close in Section~\ref{sec:discussion} with a discussion of our results.